- Individual Counseling

 LGBT Services and Outreach provides the Lehman College community with services to meet the needs of our Lesbian, Gay, Bisexual, and Transgender population.
 The College is now host to the LGBT "Safe Zone Ally" program, which enlists supportive members of the faculty and student body to act as visible allies to LGBT students.
 Participants first attend a training workshop on LGBT issues and violence prevention, and then by identify themselves as official allies by posting Safe Zone placards in their offices or on their desks, or by wearing Safe Zone pins and stickers.

 Stress, both personal and academic, is the most common complaint among students.
 To help students manage stress, the Counseling Center offers psycho-educational workshops and personal counseling.
 Workshops that fall under stress management are related to reducing the impact of academic stress and increasing coping capacities.
-Future programming will include groups on stress reduction and mindfulness for increased well-being.
+A stress reduction session is available upon request.

-To attend an informational session, or if you are interested in stress reduction and mindfulness workshops, call Valerie Baker at 718-960-8761.
+To attend an informational session, or if you are interested in stress reduction and mindfulness workshops, call 718-960-8761.

 LASSI is a ten-scale, eighty-item assessment designed to measure ten strategies necessary for academic success.
 LASSI is taken online at the Counseling Center, and it takes approximately 15-20 minutes.
 Students will have an opportunity to assess their study skills and improve them via individual one-to-one study skills counseling and on-campus resources and online study skills websites.
 We also facilitate academic success workshops targeting the areas assessed in the LASSI.